thisisdarkstar/SSL-Pinning-Android/README.md

 **Run objection with the package**
 - **make sure frida-server is running**
 - **`frida-ps -U` check connection and copy the package name**
+- use the following command to enter objection console with selected package for exploration
 ```bash
 objection -g "TruCollect" explore
 ```